tuokaikyle/portfolio/README.md

 ## Personal website

-A serverless website built using React and Tailwind.
+This is a personal website that was greatly inspired by [Michael D'Angelo](https://mldangelo.com/)'s site, but was built using React and Tailwind.
 [Click here to see](https://tuokaikyle.github.io/portfolio/).

 This website has a **top bar** as the menu, a **side bar** to display personal highlights, and four pages: